Do I need to send documents as part of my application?

 HEI contact details can be found here: Admissions Offices Contacts

-Evidence of the results of examinations which are being taken in the current year must be sent to CAO as soon as they are available to the applicant and must be with CAO at least 10 days prior to the issue of an offer round.
+Evidence of the results of examinations which are being taken in the current year must be sent to CAO as soon as they are available to the applicant and must be with CAO a minimum of 12 days before the relevant offer round.

 What type of documents do you require?